 While hosting The Ingraham Angle, Ingraham, aged 62, was in conversation with Sen. Bernie Moreno of Ohio about the Trump Accounts initiative.
 She incorrectly linked the explicit 2020 song “WAP” to Minaj, when it was actually a collaboration between Cardi B and Megan Thee Stallion.

-Earlier that day, 43-year-old Minaj had attended a Treasury Department event at the Andrew W. Mellon Auditorium in support of Trump Accounts, a program aimed at helping parents save for their newborns.
+Earlier that day, 43-year-old Minaj had attended a Treasury Department event in Washington, D.C., in support of Trump Accounts, a savings program promoted by the administration.
 At the event, the Trinidad-born rapper identified herself as a fervent supporter of the president.

 Ingraham touched on Minaj’s surprising alignment with the president during her interview with Moreno.
-The show featured a chyron labeling the rapper as “MAGA Minaj” while Ingraham criticized her music.
+The show featured a chyron about the rapper while Ingraham criticized her music.

-Ingraham thanked Sam for the correction, prompting laughter from Moreno.
+Ingraham thanked the producer for the correction, prompting laughter from Moreno.
 She later apologized for the mix-up, expressing surprise at her error in confusing Minaj with Cardi B.

 Prior to her apology for the confusion, she revealed her preference for country music.